HRASLS3 Human

 Secreted Phospholipase A2-V Human Recombinant

-Secreted Phospholipase A2-V Human Recombinant was produced with N-terminal His-Tag.
-PLA2G5 His-Tagged Fusion protein is 15.5 kDa containing 118 amino acid residues of the human secreted phospholipase A2-V and 16 additional amino acid residues – His-Tag (underlined).
+Recombinant Human Secreted Phospholipase A2-V was produced with an N-terminal His-Tag.
+The PLA2G5 His-Tagged Fusion protein has a molecular weight of 15.5 kDa.
+It consists of 118 amino acid residues from the human secreted phospholipase A2-V and an additional 16 amino acid residues for the His-Tag (underlined).

 Shipped with Ice Packs